potassco/clorm/README.rst

    from clorm import Predicate, ConstantField, IntegerField, FactBaseHelper, ph1_ from clingo import Control

-The first line monkey patches the a number of Clingo classes by creating wrappers that make the integration with CLORM seemless.
-You can use CLORM without monkey patching Clingo but it makes the interaction with the solver a bit more cumbersome.
+The first line `monkey patches <https://en.wikipedia.org/wiki/Monkey_patch>`_ a number of Clingo classes by creating wrappers that make the integration with CLORM seemless.
+You can of course use CLORM without monkey patching Clingo but it makes the interaction with the solver a bit more cumbersome.

 The second and third line imports the basic functions and classes that we need.